The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Quantum Behavior

-Despite the above result is evaluated under the one-loop approximation, more precisely speaking, the result actually can be seen reliable and solid.
-Since in the vicinity of the UV fixed point, the system becomes nearly critical, the renormalization function $Z(k)$ is nothing but a simple power law
+Despite the above result being evaluated under the one-loop approximation, to some extent, the general result that the constant $C$ is exactly the minus critical scaling $-\gamma_{c}$ is reliable independent of any approximation method.
+Because in the vicinity of the UV fixed point, the system becomes nearly critical, the renormalization function $Z(k)$ is nothing but a power behavior